johnsengendo/Event-sync/README.md

 ---

-## 📊 Sample Network Traffic Behavior
+## 📊 Sample Network Traffic behavior

 A visual sample of the captured time-series traffic data is shown below.
 The figure illustrates how the network traffic varies in an event-driven manner typically falling to zero after specific events, and showing distinct patterns, including triplet-triggered behaviors in the observed scenario.